Smeet2002/gcal-light/README.md

 * c.
 Create OAuth 2.0 Client IDs
 	- download credentials.json and copy it to the ./auth folder
 * d.
 Add test user to the Google App
 * e.
-From the .auth folder run 'google-auth.py'
+From the ./auth folder run 'google-auth.py'
 	- authenticate with Google in the browser, using test user credentials
 * f.
 Confirm that 'token.pickle' file is generated
 * g.
 Run "docker compose up -d"
 	- docker container will be started
 * h.
 Check 'cal.html' file generated in the ./www folder
-	- file will be re-generated every 53 minutes, when container is running
+	- file will be re-generated every 57 minutes, when container is running